nhsuk/nhsuk-frontend/README.md

 ## Licence

-The codebase is released under the MIT License, unless stated otherwise.
+The codebase is released under the MIT Licence, unless stated otherwise.
 This covers both the codebase and any sample code in the documentation.
 The documentation is © Crown copyright and available under the terms of the Open Government 3.0 licence.